publicsource/pittsburgh-powermap/README.md

 # Board Explorer

+**THIS REPOSITORY IS ARCHIVED !
+Please see https://github.com/publicsource/board-explorer-reboot for our latest iteration.**

 Board Explore is a tool from PublicSource to navigate Pittsburgh's unelected power structures.
 It's powered by a dataset of public authorities and the people that serve on them.
 Find it at https://boards.publicsource.org/

 Board Explorer is built with [GatsbyJS](https://www.gatsbyjs.com/), a static-site generator for React & GraphQL.
 [Semantic UI React](https://react.semantic-ui.com/) components are used for responsive page layouts and styling.
 Data is managed in [Airtable](https://airtable.com/), and connected using the [gatsby-source-airtable](https://www.gatsbyjs.com/plugins/gatsby-source-airtable/) plugin.
 The site is deployed using [Netlify](https://www.gatsbyjs.com/docs/deploying-to-netlify/).